Eye of the Needle (novel): Inspiration

 Operation Fortitude was an Allied counter-intelligence operation run during World War II.
 Its goal was to convince the German military that the planned D-Day landings were to occur at Calais and not Normandy.
 As a part of Fortitude the fictitious First United States Army Group (FUSAG) was created.
 FUSAG used fake tanks, aircraft, buildings and radio traffic to create an illusion of an army being formed to land at Calais.
 The controversial American General George S. Patton was given command of this 'army' which also influenced the German military.
-As Follet notes in the foreword to the novel, if the deception had been discovered the invasion of Nazi-occupied Europe would have become more difficult.
+As Follett notes in the foreword to the novel, if the deception had been discovered the invasion of Nazi-occupied Europe would have become more difficult.

 Film reference

 In the film The Iron Lady there is a scene in which the retired Margaret Thatcher is shown reading Eye of the Needle.

 The Bollywood movie Fanaa is loosely based on the book, moved to a contemporary Indian location.
 The role of the German spy Faber being taken by a Kashmiri separatist militant seeking to gain a nuclear weapon, while the role of Lucy is given to a Kashmiri girl who loves the militant yet ends up killing him.
+The second half of the film is reportedly inspired by the 1981 movie version of Eye of the Needle.

 Another Bollywood movie Right Yaaa Wrong is also loosely based on the book.

 Critical reception

-On November 5, 2019, the BBC News listed Eye of the Needle on its list of the 100 most inspiring novels.
+On 5 November 2019 BBC News listed Eye of the Needle on its list of the 100 most inspiring novels.